-Overlooking Lamai Beach, Overlap Stone is a natural wonder that left me amazed.
+Overlooking Lamai Beach, Overlap Stone on Koh Samui is a natural wonder that left me amazed.

 There are a number of key tourist attractions on Koh Samui, but I was looking for natural wonders and places off the beaten path.
-My couchsurfing host suggested I try and find the Overlap Stone.
-She had tried finding it but lost her way and returned home in her earlier attempt this year.
+My Couchsurfing host suggested I try and find the Overlap Stone so off I set to find this unique viewpoint on Koh Samui.

 Overlap Stone Location